gaplo917/load-balancer-benchmark/README.md

 # Load Balancer Benchmark

-Two decade ago, multi-core CPU start coming out, software engineers proved that 'process per request' based implementation was consume too much memory and not efficient to scale compared to 'thread per request'.
-Then, we replaced with 'thread per request' based implementation.
+Two decade ago, multi-core CPU start coming out, software engineers proved that 'process per request' based implementation was consume too much memory.
+Then, we substituted with 'thread per request' based implementation.

-The last decade, software engineers proved that 'thread per request' based implementation was not CPU friendly(context switching & job scheduling) and not efficient to scale too.
-Then, we replaced with event-loop based implementation.
+The last decade, software engineers proved that 'thread per request' based implementation was not CPU friendly(context switching & job scheduling).Then, we substituted with event-loop based implementation.

 > I know it theoretically.
 But, I still have some questions and I can't google any answers.

-* How 'bad' are bad?
+* How 'bads' are bad?

 * Is Apache Httpd shouldn't be recommended in all scenarios?